valentina-di-vincenzo/Cpp-Concurrency/README.md

 # Cpp-Concurrency
 A guided tour to learn C++ Multithreading and Concurrency.
 Theory, code examples and challenges.
-This repository accompanies my Medium series about concurrency (new article each week):
+This repository accompanies my Medium series about concurrency:

 ## Roadmap